k173man/datasciencecoursera/Getting-and-Cleaning-Data/README.md

 ----------------------------------------
 The **run_analysis.R** script uses the UCI HAR Dataset to produce a the Tidy Dataset.
 The easiest way to use the script is to simply loaded into an R environment, e.g. RStudio, and run it.
 However, there are a few dependencies/requirements.

-1. An internet connection for downloading data and, if necessary, downloading R packages
+1. An internet connection for downloading the data and, if necessary, downloading R packages
 2. R packages
   1. data.table
   2. dplyr